 Say you’re a popular dude rolling out to a bar you frequent, with a friend from out of town tagging along for the night.
 Sure, it’s easy to see people you know and want to talk to them, but be sure to introduce your friend.
 Don’t exclude others from conversation.
 Be sure to involve everyone and make introductions so that no one feels awkward.

 Here’s a rule everyone needs to follow: If you are in a group of three people and you sit down at the bar, the person in the middle either backs his seat up to make a bit of a triangle, or stands between the two seats.
 Sitting in a row of three people in the bar ensures that one person on either end is left out of conversation or leaning over just to hear whats going on.
 Remember that three people requires a triangle; avoid the straight row.

 Self-explanatory.
 It’s just the polite thing to do and saves the staff mess + running around to pick up empty glasses.

 19. Know When to Quit

-I’m all for getting drunk, having a good time with friends, and hitting on a cute girl at the bar.
+I’m all for having a good time and talking to a cute girl at the bar.
 I 100% support people who don’t hide behind their Tinder profile to meet girls.
-However, when I started bartending, my eyes were really opened to how pathetic and creepy some dudes can be.
+However, when I started bartending, my eyes were really opened to how pathetic and creepy some guys can be.
 Be mature, be smooth and be logical.
-If you have any sort of game, you should also have the sense to understand when a girl isn’t interested and when it’s time to move on to a new prospect.
+You should also have the sense to understand when a girl isn’t interested and when it’s time to move on.
 Nothing makes you look like more an amateur than persistently hitting on girl who is giving you zero signs to keep going.